 It was 1978

 The disastrous The Bees has an uncredited screenplay by Jack Hill (Spider Baby 1967).
-Carradine is researching the killer African bees and studying a way to crossbreed them with a gentler specie of bee before they migrate to the United States, but it’s too late and they have already started to attack.
-Next was the equally drecky Monstroid where he plays a priest.
+Carradine is researching killer African bees and studying a way to crossbreed them with a gentler species before they migrate to the United States, but it's too late, and they have already started to attack.
+Next was the equally drecky Monstroid, in which he plays a priest.

 in Vampire Hookers, a typical sexploitation/horror black comedy.